thivindu/API_Platform_Demo/README.md

 ## Prerequisites

+**No platform yet?** [`setup.md`](setup.md) builds the whole thing from a bare machine — downloads, configuration, and every component in order — and ends exactly where this walkthrough begins.
+Everything it needs is in this repository: the config templates under [`setup/resources/`](setup/resources), the demo artifacts, and these scripts.
+The component wiring is drawn in [`architecture.md`](architecture.md).

-This demo assumes the platform is already set up and the `public` catalog is already seeded.
+This walkthrough assumes the platform is already set up and the `public` catalog is already seeded.
 Before starting, the following must be true:

 - WSO2 IS is configured with the root service provider (`scripts/setup_idp.sh` has been run), and you have its `ROOT_APP_CLIENT_ID` / `ROOT_APP_CLIENT_SECRET` / `ROOT_APP_ID`.